 Earth going through a year of plant growth & decline in high detail

-Because the “shape” of the landmass on Earth is so intuitive for people, and the idea of a variable called “greenness” is as well, I kept the entire visualization very minimal.
-I added a legend just in case, although I don’t really think it’s needed, and a few sentences of text to explain more about what the viewer is looking at and where the data comes from.
+Because the “shape” of the landmass on Earth is so intuitive for people, and the idea of a variable called “greenness” is as well, I kept the visualization very minimal.
+I added a legend just in case, although I don’t really think it’s needed.
+There are also a few sentences of text to explain more about what the viewer is looking at and where the data comes from.
 But the animation of our Earth is the main thing that should draw all of the attention.

 You can read an extensive write-up on the data, but also the coding on the data sketches April page.